 Before and after shot blasting...the profile after should be a little rough.
-We should discuss with the contractor and make sure that we get the largest machine possible for the project...ask the question as this will impact your schedule if you allow a small machine on site ... a small machine is 9" ... a good size should just be able to fit through the door.
+We should discuss with the contractor and make sure that we get the largest machine possible for the project...ask the question as this will impact your schedule if you allow a small machine on site...a small machine is 9"...a good size should just be able to fit through the door.

-The edges will need to be done with a grinder first
+be done with a grinder first Make sure you

-Make sure you discuss the electrical requirements with everyone upfront.
+discuss the electrical requirements with everyone upfront.